Last Updated: 12 February 2020

 Perioperative Management – Johns Hopkins Clinical Update

-Board Vitals Surgery CME – >1000 board-style questions & explanations worth 60 category 1 CME credits and 60 MOC points simultaneously.
+Board Vitals Surgery CME – More than 1,000 board-style questions & explanations worth 60 category 1 CME credits and 60 MOC points simultaneously.